Frugal Living – Extremely Frugal Tips and Tricks

 It’s so easy and inexpensive to make your own homemade cleaners.
 Not to mention it’s better for the environment and it’s better for your health to not have to breathe in all those chemicals.

 Here is a post with several different super easy homemade cleaner recipes.

 It seems like we spend the most money on the weekends.
 We have time to go out and shop and occasionally it’s a cure for boredom.
-Have a challenge to have a no spend weekend.
-I’m not saying you have to do it every weekend, but have one weekend once in a while where you stay home and try to spend no extra money.
+Have the challenge to have a no spend weekend.
+I’m not saying you have to do it every weekend but have one weekend once in a while where you stay home and try to spend no extra money.

 Start a change jar.

 If you haven’t already, start a change jar.
 Put in any extra change that you find around the house, in your pockets, or leftover from a shopping trip.
 Maybe save the money in the change drawer up for something special or just save it up and when it gets full take it and put it in savings.